alchemyplatform/modular-account/README.md

 Details of our bug bounty program can be found at https://hackerone.com/alchemyplatform.

+### Acknowledgements

+The contracts in this repository adhere to the ERC-6900 specification, and are heavily influenced by the design of the ERC-6900 reference implementation.

 ## License

 The Modular Account libraries (all code inside the [src/libraries](src/libraries) directory) are licensed under the MIT License, also included in our repository in [LICENSE-MIT](LICENSE-MIT).